-But is this the true picture?
-Well, no. Glamping has really been around for centuries, since the days of Kublai Khan’s Xanadu, the first really famous glamper’s paradise.
-His lavish summer dwellings were the epitome of ‘home away from home’, though Cath Kidston adornments were not his thing, as far as we know.
+But is this the accurate picture?
+Well, no. Glamping has been around for centuries since the days of Kublai Khan’s Xanadu, the first famous glamper’s paradise.
+His lavish summer dwellings were the epitome of ‘home away from home, though Cath Kidston adornments were not his thing, as far as we know.

 Fast forward to the Edwardian era and we find they too saw the appeal of the great outdoors, but with a certain comfort guaranteed.
 One Edwardian household was renowned for elaborate camping excursions, with piles of equipment and even a large harmonium as essential kit.